base/base/crates/op-succinct/book/advanced/cost-estimator.md

 # Cost Estimator

-We provide a convenient CLI tool to fetch the RISC-V cycle counts for generating ZKPs for a range of blocks for a given rollup.
+We provide a convenient CLI tool to fetch the RISC-V instruction counts for generating ZKPs for a range of blocks for a given rollup.
+We recommend running the cost estimator on a remote machine with fast network connectivity because witness generation fetches a significant amount of data.

 ## Overview